Chern-Osserman inequality for minimal surfaces in a Cartan-Hadamard manifold with strictly negative sectional curvatures: Introduction and main results

 Third, we present the following estimation of the Euler characteristic of an immersed surface

-for an accurate exhaustion of $S$ by extrinsic balls $\{E_t\}_{t>0}$, (see Theorem \ref{CorDifeo} in section \S.4).
-This is a key result which will allow us to argue in a similar way as in \cite{Ch2} and \cite{Che3}, even though our ambient manifold has no constant curvature.
-Thanks to the lower bound of the geodesic curvature of extrinsic spheres $\partial E_t$ an to the bound $\Vert A^S\Vert (q) <h_b(r(q))$ outside a compact it is possible to show that the extrinsic distance to a fixed pole, defined on the surface $S$, has no critical points outside a compact and hence, we can to apply directly classical Morse theory to conclude that, for an exhaustion of $S$ by extrinsic balls $\{E_t\}_{t>0}$, $\chi(E_t)$ is independent ot $t$, for $t$ sufficiently large.
-Hence $\chi(S)=\lim_{t \to \infty} \chi(E_t)$.
-When the ambient manifold is the Euclidean or the Hyperbolic space, the bound $\Vert A^S\Vert(q) <h_b(r(q))$ can be omitted, because in this case, the finiteness of the total extrinsic curvature implies that $\Vert A^S\Vert(q)$ goes to $0$ as the extrinsic distance $r(q)$ goes to infinity (for more details, see the proofs of Theorem 2.1 in \cite{O}, concerning cmi surfaces in $\Han$ and Theorem 4.1 in \cite{A1}, about cmi submanifolds in $\erre^n$).
+for a suitable exhaustion of $S$ by extrinsic balls $\{E_t\}_{t>0}$ (see Theorem \ref{CorDifeo} in section \S.4).
+This is a key result which will allow us to argue in a similar way to the line taken in \cite{Ch2} and \cite{Che3}, even though our ambient manifold has no constant curvature.
+Thanks to the lower bound of the geodesic curvature of extrinsic spheres $\partial E_t$ and to the bound $\Vert A^S\Vert (q) <h_b(r(q))$ outside a compact, it is possible to show that the extrinsic distance to a fixed pole, defined on surface $S$, has no critical points outside a compact.
+Hence, we can apply classical Morse theory to conclude that, for an exhaustion of $S$ by extrinsic balls $\{E_t\}_{t>0}$, $\chi(E_t)$ is independent of $t$, for a sufficiently large $t$.
+Therefore $\chi(S)=\lim_{t \to \infty} \chi(E_t)$.
+When the ambient manifold is the Euclidean or the Hyperbolic space, the bound $\Vert A^S\Vert(q) <h_b(r(q))$ can be omitted because, in this case, the finiteness of the total extrinsic curvature implies that $\Vert A^S\Vert(q)$ goes to $0$ as the extrinsic distance $r(q)$ goes to infinity (for more details, see the proofs of Theorem 2.1 in \cite{O}, concerning cmi surfaces in $\Han$ and Theorem 4.1 in \cite{A1}, about cmi submanifolds in $\erre^n$).

+Another appropriate observation at this point is the following: the upper bound $b$ on the sectional curvatures of the ambient manifold $N$ must be strictly negative, because if we use the Euclidean space as a model, the volume of the extrinsic balls $v(t)=\Vol(E_t)$ is not balanced by a function of exponential growth but by the volume function $\Vol(B^{0,2}_t)=\pi t^2$ with slower parabolic growth, and hence the techniques used do not guarantee that $\Sup_{t>0}\frac{\operatorname{Vol}(E_{t})}{\operatorname{Vol}(B_{t}^{0,2} )}<+\infty$.

+To illustrate the meaning of the expression \lq\lq not too curved on average with respect to the hyperbolic space", we will refer to Cartan-Hadamard manifolds, which are asymptotic to Hyperbolic space $\Han$ in a sense that we define below in the following Definition \ref{asymptLoc} (see \cite{Shi}).